hadley/adv-r/Functional-programming.md

 # Functional programming

-At it's R, R is functional programming language which means it supports "first class functions", functions that can be:
+At it's core, R is functional programming language which means it supports "first class functions", functions that can be:

 * created anonymously,
 * assigned to variables and stored in data structures,